David Maltby: Memorabilia

 A bombsight that was used by Maltby's crew on Operation Chastise is said to have been passed initially onto Maltby's father Ettrick shortly after the dams raid.
-It remained at Hydneye House school until its demolition, ending up in the possession of a former pupil, who sold it at auction in 2015.
+It remained at Hydneye House school until its demolition, ending up in the possession of a former pupil, who sold it at auction in 2015 for over £41,000.
 It is believed to be the only original bomb sight used on the dams raid that is still remaining.

 Maltby's log book is still in existence and is available for online access on the IBCC archive website.

 Several other pieces of memorabilia related to Maltby have appeared in recent years, however many of these have been subject to critique and doubt over their legitimacy.
 In November 2019 a teddy bear named "Pinnie The Wooh", said to have flown with Maltby on every flight, was revealed to be going up for auction in Bristol later that month by an unknown seller.
 The Maltby family later released a statement that they were unable to provide the authenticity for this item along with others that have been rumoured to be up for sale saying they never knew of their existence, and if they had, then they never would have given it away.
 Others have pointed out that the bear is in remarkably good condition considering it was recovered from Maltby's body which was found in the North Sea.

+Another piece of memorabilia allegedly passed on to Maltby's father's collection at his school was a pair of marbles that Barnes Wallace used to test his original theory behind the bouncing bomb.
+The marbles went up for auction in September 2024 and sold for £15,200.
+Once again, no authentication for the marbles were provided.